purescript-contrib/pulp/README.md

 $ pulp version 0.1.0
 ```

-This runs a few checks to ensure that your package is properly set up
+This runs a few checks to ensure that your package is properly set up for
-for publishing, and if they pass, creates a Git tag `v0.1.0`.
+publishing, and if they pass, creates a Git tag `v0.1.0`.

+Bower packages are installed directly from Git repositories, and versioning
-Once you've tagged a version, all you need to do to make a new release
+follows Git tags.
+This means that once you've tagged a version, all you need to
-is push that tag to GitHub, register your package in the Bower
+do to make a new release is push that tag to GitHub, register your package in
-registry, and upload your package's documentation to Pursuit.
+the Bower registry, and upload your package's documentation to Pursuit.
 Pulp is
 able to do all of this for you:

 ```sh
 $ pulp publish
 ```

-For subsequent releases, the process is the same: `pulp version
+For subsequent releases, the process is the same: `pulp version <newversion>`
-<newversion>` followed by `pulp publish`.
-When tagging a new version,
+followed by `pulp publish`.
+When tagging a new version, `pulp version` also
-`pulp version` also allows you to supply an argument of the form
-`patch`, `minor`, or `major`, in addition to specific versions.
-If you
+allows you to supply an argument of the form `patch`, `minor`, or `major`, in
-run `pulp version patch`, for example, Pulp will look through your Git
+addition to specific versions.
+If you run `pulp version patch`, for example,
-tags to find the version number for the latest release, and then
+Pulp will look through your Git tags to find the version number for the latest
-generate the new verision number by bumping the patch component.
+release, and then generate the new verision number by bumping the patch
-The `minor` and `major` arguments respectively perform minor and major
+component.
+The `minor` and `major` arguments respectively perform minor and
-version bumps in the same way.
+major version bumps in the same way.

+Pulp does not currently support publishing packages which use `psc-package`
+exclusively, because without having submitted your package to a registry such
+as the Bower registry, there is no way of making sure that people agree which
+package a given package name refers to.
+This may change in the future.

 ## Development